Portable executable experiments for CCDC

 ^C0144:err:virtual:virtual_setup_exception stack overflow 1280 bytes addr 0x952cd2 stack 0x1700b00 (0x1700000-0x1701000-0x1800000)

-uhhhh…. my Arch Linux install attempts to use wine to load up the python program.
+My Arch Linux install attempts to use wine to load up the python program.
 There are also issues quitting, and I end up having to use pkill to kill python.
+This is because my OS attempts to use binfmt_misc, and finds out that Wine is an acceptable program for launching ape binaries. ape binaries are not designed to run under wine, this behavior happens instead.

 The way to avoid this is to use the ape loader.